-The following table sets forth the selected information from the Company's audited financial statements of cash flows for the period indicated:
+The following table sets forth the selected information from the Company's consolidated statements of cash flows for the period indicated:

-Yea ar ended 30 April (Audited) (P in millions) 2020 2019 2018 Net cash flows provided by (used in) operating activities 5,613.3 6,649.3 3,861.3 Net cash flows used in investing activities (1) (5,865.2) (5,246.1) (5,995.3) Net cash flows provided by (used in) financing activities 865.7 (1,602.9) 2,032.6 Net increase (decrease) in cash and cash equivalents 607.0 (200.7) (102.1)
+Yes ar ended 30 April (Audited) (P in millions) 2020 2019 2018 Net cash flows provided by (used in) operating activities 5,613.3 6,649.3 3,861.3 Net cash flows used in investing activities (1) (5,865.2) (5,246.1) (5,995.3) Net cash flows provided by (used in) financing activities 865.7 (1,602.9) 2,032.6 Net increase (decrease) in cash and cash equivalents 607.0 (200.7) (102.1)

-(1)Includes additions to Bearer Plants at Cost recognized as Property, Plant and Equipment in compliance with the amendments in PAS 41.
+(1) Includes additions to Bearer Plants at Cost recognized as Property, Plant and Equipment in compliance with the amendments in PAS 41.

-Net cash flows provided by (used in) operating activities
+Net cash flows provided by operating activities

-In fiscal year 2020, net cash flows provided by operating activities was ₱5,613.3 million, while the Company had income before income tax of ₱4,098.2 million.
+For the year ended 30 April 2020, net cash flows provided by operating activities was ₱5,613.3 million, while the Company had consolidated income before income tax of ₱4,098.2 million.
 Cash generated by operating income (after adding back non-cash items and after working capital changes) was ₱5,957.8 million.
 This primarily resulted from higher profit offset by increase in working capital by ₱4,126.8 million mainly driven by increase in receivables and decrease in payables.
 The Company generated cash from interest of ₱19.4 million and paid income taxes of ₱337.1 million.

-In fiscal year 2019, net cash flows provided by operating activities was ₱6,649.3 million, while the Company had income before income tax of ₱3,059.6 million.
+For the year ended 30 April 2019, net cash flows provided by operating activities was ₱6,649.3 million, while the Company had consolidated income before income tax of ₱3,059.6 million.
 Cash generated by operating income (after adding back non-cash items and after working capital changes) was ₱7,195.8 million.
 This primarily resulted from higher profit fully offset by the increase in working capital by ₱568.1 million mainly driven by decrease in current payables.
 The Company generated cash from interest of ₱30.8 million and paid income taxes of ₱490.5 million.

-In fiscal year 2018, net cash flows provided by operating activities was ₱3,861.3 million, while the Company had income before income tax of ₱3,079.5 million.
+For the year ended 30 April 2018, net cash flows provided by operating activities was ₱3,861.3 million, while the Company had consolidated income before income tax of ₱3,079.5 million.
 Cash generated by operating income (after adding back non-cash items and after working capital changes) was ₱4,337.7 million.
 This primarily resulted from higher profit fully offset by the increase in working capital by ₱3,393.7 million mainly driven by increase in receivables and inventories.
 The Company generated cash from interest of ₱23.8 million and paid income taxes of ₱392.6 million.